akeneo/pim-docs/manipulate_pim_data/rule/add_custom_action_rule_engine.rst

                - Length:
                    max: 255

-Don't forget to add these classes in your service definition and to tag them with the proper tag
+Don't forget to add these classes in your service definition and to tag them with the proper tag.
+Also, do not forget to load your `services.yml` in your dependency injection, either in a bundle extension or in the config directory.

 .. code-block:: yaml